I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ne-ksmedia-ks-analogvideostandard.md

 ## -remarks
 <p>You can combine the values in the KS_AnalogVideoStandard enumeration with a bitwise OR  indicate support for multiple analog video standards.</p>

-<p>You can combine the values in the KS_AnalogVideoStandard enumeration with a bitwise OR  indicate support for multiple analog video standards.</p>

-<p>You can combine the values in the KS_AnalogVideoStandard enumeration with a bitwise OR  indicate support for multiple analog video standards.</p>

 ## -requirements
 <table>
 <tr>